 Just a few years ago, Al Pacino starred and played Tennessee Williams in “God Looked Away”.

 Make a night of it in Pasadena with dinner and show.

-7. The Huntington Library
+15. The Huntington Library

 You can spend the day here absorbing everything in their galleries and then wandering into their 14 gardens to be transported into another world.

 The Huntington Library is a beautiful place to visit at any time of year.
 However, if you are wondering when it would be the best time to visit, I recommend going in the Spring and Summer when everything is in bloom.

 - Open from 10 am to 5 pm.

 - Reservations are required for weekends only and Monday holidays.

 - You can make weekday reservations in advance for faster check-in.

 - Free tickets are available on the last Thursday of every month.
 Check their website for info.

 The Huntington Library | 1151 Oxford Rd, San Marino (Google Map It)